Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

         - Checked Lambda logs in CloudWatch.
 The load was high continously so it spawned 2 instances
         - Checked EC2 console for new/terminated instances.
 2 New instances Created
         - Checked email for SNS alerts.
 Received 4 Notifications, first 2 for Upscaling and last 2 for downscaling
-        - At last there were no instances with the TAG_VALUE "GunAutoScaled" so it just said Load is within Acceptable limits.
+        - At last there were no instances with the TAG_VALUE `GunAutoScaled` so it just said Load is within Acceptable limits.
 No upscalinjg or downscaling needed
     4. Screenshots 26 through 38